Located at the intersection of your faith life and your sports life

 16 DEC 2024

-He has been the headmaster at Saint Benedict’s Prep in Newark, New Jersey, for more than 50 years.
+He has been the headmaster at St. Benedict’s Prep in Newark, New Jersey, for more than 50 years.
 He is a graduate of that school and has been featured on “60 Minutes” and on FOX News.
-On the sports side, he wrestled, played football, and captained the tennis team, and went on to coach wrestling for Saint Benedict’s Prep.
+On the sports side, he wrestled, played football, and captained the tennis team, and went on to coach wrestling for St. Benedict’s Prep.
 Over six years ago a video went viral of him on the basketball court, hitting a hook shot from three-point range, wearing his clerics.
 Meanwhile, he received the first Robert F. Kennedy Award for Urban School Leadership from the national Schools That Can organization in 2014 and was named a New Jersey Icon by NJBIZ in 2020.

 Notable guest quotes: